 Adam was amongst the first in the country to become a Certified Management and Business Educator (CMBE) and now serves on the CMBE Professional Standards Board.

 Adam was appointed as a Board Director for the National Centre for Entrepreneurship in Education in August 2019.

 2006, University of Wales, Swansea, Wales, MPhil Stochastic Processes

 2002, University of Wales, Swansea, Wales, BSc (Hons) Actuarial Studies

-Director Academic - Liverpool Business School, Liverpool John Moores, 2018 - present
+Director, School of Business and Management, Liverpool John Moores, 2018 - present

 Kelbert M, Sazonov I, Shore AP.
 Simulating the Continuous Time Problem of Optimal Choice of New Business Quality Technology & Quantitative Management, 2 :189-200 DOI

 Shore AP.
 Assessing the impact of grief on entrepreneurial learning from failure Pittaway L, Bortolotti T.